psipred/merizo_search/README.md

 easy-search     Runs Merizo to segment a query into domains and then searches against a Foldclass database. createdb        Creates a Foldclass database given a directory of PDB files.
 ```

-## Databases
-We provide pre-built Foldclass databases for domains in CATH 4.3 and all 365 million+ domains from TED.
-They can be downloaded [here](https://doi.org/10.5522/04/26348605).
-We recommend using our convenience script in this repository (`download_dbs.sh`) to download them.

 ### `segment`

 The `segment` module of Merizo can be used to segment a multidomain protein into domains and can be run using: